google/tracing-framework/docs/call_tracing.md

 bytes of memory allocated inside of that call as its time (so something that took 0.032ms allocated 32bytes, etc).

+## Bookmarklets

+Drag these to your bookmarks bar to make working with instrumented pages easier.

+Err, github doesn't allow javascript: links, so you'll have to create these
+manually:

+* Reset Trace: `javascript:__resetTrace()`
+  * Resets recorded data to start recording fresh.
+* Save Trace: `javascript:__saveTrace()`
+  * Saves a `.wtf-calls` file with the currently recorded data.

 ## Limitations

-When manually instrumenting with the command line app you will only be able to have a single instrumented file on a page.
-This may be fixed in future versions.

-There's no UI right now so you must use the console.
-Future versions will likely have a few modes (capture after N seconds, etc) or a UI.

-The recording buffer is currently hardcoded to 128MB and after that calls are ignored without warning.
+The recording buffer is currently hardcoded to some large size and after it is full all calls are ignored without warning.

 Functions without a proper name will end up named as 'anon#'.
 Future versions may try a little harder to extract a valid name from functions that have one